CharaChorder/docs/docs/Master Forge.rst

 The Bridge Connector
 ~~~~~~~~~~~~~~~~~~~~

 Out of the box, your :ref:`digitizers<Master Forge:The Digitizers>` will be connected by a mechanical bridge :doc:`bolt-on<Bolt-Ons>`.
-This :doc:`bolt-on<Bolt-Ons>` is also machined-aluminum and made from a slotted rail.
+This bolt-on is also machined-aluminum and made from a slotted rail.
 It's held in place by two, M3 nylon screws.
 Nylon screws don't "set" into the aluminum like steel screws, which prevents damage to the slotted rails, since the slotted rails at the front of the device don't have any holes for screws to go into.
-It's more of a friction hold, which is a key concept of :doc:`bolt-ons<Bolt-Ons>`.
+It's more of a friction hold, which is a key concept of a bolt-on.

 .. _M4G Bridge Connector:
 .. image:: /assets/images/Bridge.webp
   :width: 1200
   :alt: The Mechanical and Electrical bridges

 Additionally, the two :ref:`digitizers<Master Forge:The Digitizers>` are connected by the electrical bridge connector, also known as the mini-connector.
-This piece fits inside the cavity of the :ref:`mechanical bridge connector<Master Forge:The Bridge Connector>` and should be removed BEFORE removing the mechanical bridge connector.
+This piece fits inside the cavity of the mechanical bridge connector and should be removed BEFORE removing the mechanical bridge connector.

 .. note::
-    When separating the digitizers, the :ref:`electrical bridge connector<Master Forge:The Bridge Connector>` should be removed before the :ref:`mechanical bridge connector<Master Forge:The Bridge Connector>`.
+    When separating the :ref:`digitizers<Master Forge:The Digitizers>`, the electrical bridge connector should be removed before the mechanical bridge connector.

-    Similarly, when putting the digitizers together again, they should be assembled in reverse order of how they were disassembled; that is, the :ref:`mechanical bridge connector<Master Forge:The Bridge Connector>` should be secured into place before pressing the :ref:`electrical bridge connector<Master Forge:The Bridge Connector>` into place.
+    Similarly, when putting the digitizers together again, they should be assembled in reverse order of how they were disassembled; that is, the mechanical bridge connector should be secured into place before pressing the electrical bridge connector into place.

 The electrical bridge connector is a thin printed circuit board that ends in a USB-C plug on either side.
 This makes it so that the front right port of the left digitizer feeds into the front left port of the right digitizer.